avi-dhir/habitat/README.md

 # Habitat - Dependency Manager

 Habitat is a tool that simplifies the management of software dependencies through a graphical user interface.
 It allows users to create a list of software dependencies, add them to a cart, and run installation commands in a streamlined process.
 The software is built with Python's `tkinter` and `customtkinter` for the GUI and utilizes YAML for configuration management.
+This project also uses a locally running DeepSeek model from Ollama to generate terminal commands to install software libraries using specified package managers on different operating systems.

 ## Features